DAILY MATH PRACTICE FOR GRADES 2–8

 Akros covers the same mathematical concepts as Common Core and most state standards: the topics, sequences, and skill-building progressions are the same.
 The daily cadence and the personalization are different — your child works on the concepts they specifically need, in the order their mastery progression calls for, not the order a 25-kid classroom moves at.

-Every problem in an Akros lesson is concrete and clearly stated.
+Where Akros also differs from Common Core: every problem in an Akros lesson is concrete and clearly stated.
 Common Core has a tendency toward open-ended, abstract questions that ask students to "explain their reasoning" or "describe a strategy" in ways that confuse more kids than they help.
 Akros stays focused on the math: clear questions, definite answers, fluent skill-building.
 Your child learns to do the math, not to write essays about the math.

 Start your first lesson tomorrow morning.

 Sign up tonight.
-Tomorrow at 6 AM, the first lesson lands in your inbox.
+Tomorrow at 5 AM, the first lesson lands in your inbox.